grafana/grafana-operator/docs/docs/planning/proposals/002-alerting-support.md

 ## Decision Outcome

-The maintianrs have decided to use _Option 1_ to keep Alerting separated from other resources and keep the existing APIs as simple as possible.
+The maintainers have decided to use _Option 1_ to keep Alerting separated from other resources and keep the existing APIs as simple as possible.
 Implementation will be tracked in upcoming PRs and issues and linked in this document.

 ## Related discussions

 - [Issue 911](https://github.com/grafana/grafana-operator/issues/911)